 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

 Christians from various backgrounds are discovering the writings of the early desert monastics, and are finding great spiritual profit in the examples their lives offer.

-A book entitled "In the Heart of the Desert: The Spirituality of the Desert Fathers and Mothers" by the Rev. Dr. John Chryssavgis (World Wisdom, Inc. 2003) gives insight into the world of the desert-dwellers, and gently invites the reader to apply that insight in a personal way.
+A book entitled "In the Heart of the Desert: The Spirituality of the Desert Fathers and Mothers" by the Rev. Dr. John Chryssavgis (World Wisdom, Inc. 2003) gives insight into the lives of the desert-dwellers, and gently invites the reader to apply that insight in a personal way.

 The book also addresses some of the mistaken ideas that people may have about the monastic life.
 One important aspect of that life, for example, is dealing with the passions.
 These are understood, by many people, to be feelings and impulses that are completely negative.
 Monks and nuns are seen as those who spend their lives working to annihilate the passions.